The Meaning of Colors in Logos

 Orange shares much of the same meaning as red, but is a little bit more subtle.
 It still manages to draw a lot of attention without such high associations with danger and aggression.
 Being a citrus color, orange is also shown to stimulate appetite.
 It is also a playful color that appeals well to a younger audience.
 Because of this, orange is most often used in logos that market food and toys.

 Yellow is a bright, energetic color associated with joy and lightheartedness.
 This color stimulates mental activity and arouses cheerfulness.
-When combined with black though (the color pattern of bees, hornets, and warning signs) it can convey fear and danger.
-On its own, though, it is effectively used in logos which promote children’s products and leisure products.
+When combined with black, though (the color pattern of bees, hornets, and warning signs) it can convey fear and danger.
+On its own, though, it is effectively used in logos, which promotes children’s products and leisure products.

 Purple is the color of royalty and conveys wealth, luxury, and power.
 Containing elements of both blue and red, purple is associated with the calmness and wisdom of blue and the power and strength of red.
 According to multiple surveys, 75% of children prefer purple to any other color.
 Purple is also seen as a feminine color.
 Thanks to all of these aspects, purple is often used in logos that promote children’s products, products marketed towards women, and some luxury items.